Installation

 • lint: runs next lint to set up Next.js' built-in ESLint configuration.

-Create an app folder and add a layout.tsx and page.tsx file.
-These will be rendered when the user visits the root of your application.
+Create an app/ folder, then add a layout.tsx and page.tsx file.
+These will be rendered when the user visits the root of your application (/).

 Create a root layout inside app/layout.tsx with the required <html> and <body> tags: